5th grade similes and metaphors worksheets

 Write each phrase from the bank under Simile or Metaphor.

-Columns: Simile and Metaphor. "as smooth as silk" belongs under simile; "the desert is an oven" belongs under metaphor.
+Columns: Simile and Metaphor. "as light as a feather" belongs under simile; "the lake was a mirror" belongs under metaphor.

 What's on each sheet